christinec-dev/n8n-MCP-RAG/README.md

 This tool generates importable n8n workflows from plain English descriptions, using Retrieval-Augmented Generation (RAG) to reduce hallucinations and match your style.
 It supports OpenAI, Anthropic, Google Gemini, and Ollama/LM Studio via OpenAI-compatible endpoints.

 **Now with [LangWatch](https://langwatch.ai/) integration for monitoring RAG performance!**

+**✨ New Features (2025):**
+- **Prompt Refinement Button:** Instantly rewrite and clarify your workflow prompt using AI best practices—just click "Refine Prompt" in the UI.
+- **Flexible Prompt Input:** Enter either plain English or structured JSON (with fields like `goal`, `triggers`, `integrations`, etc.) for more control.
+- **Automatic Prompt Rewriting:** Short or ambiguous prompts are automatically expanded by the AI for better workflow generation.
+- **Distributed Caching:** Fast repeated generations and retrievals, even across multiple servers, using Redis (or in-memory fallback).

 ## Key Features
 - **RAG Implementation**: Retrieves relevant chunks from indexed docs/workflows before generating.